KaplanLab/KMDHierarchicalClustering/README.md

 - Parmaters that are recomemded to use as defult:

     affinity- Metric used to compute the distance.
-Can be “euclidean”, “correlation”, "spearman",“precomputed",'compute' or any metric used by scipy.spatial.distance.pdist.If “precomputed”,a distance matrix (instead of a similarity matrix) is needed as input for the fit method
+Can be "euclidean", "correlation", "spearman","precomputed" or any metric used by scipy.spatial.distance.pdist.If "precomputed",a distance matrix (instead of a similarity matrix) is needed as input for the fit method default affinity is "correlation"
-    If “compute” flag is used, algorithem will decide based on dataset size

     certainty- parameter indicating how certain the algorithm is in the correctness of its classification in the outlier hanging step, if 0.5 - all outliers will be       hanged if 1 - outliers will not be hanged

     k_scan_range-(tuple) the range of k's used to search for k.(start k, stop k, jumps)